cloudspannerecosystem/spanner-schema-diff-tool/README.md

 which would also be dropped and recreated.
 Therefore this option is disabled by default, and FOREIGN KEY differences will cause the tool to fail.

+## Note on Proto Bundles

+This tool does not support diffing of `PROTO BUNDLE` statements.
+By default, the tool will fail if it encounters a `PROTO BUNDLE` statement in the DDL.
+If you are confident that you do not need to diff `PROTO BUNDLE` statements, you can use the `--ignoreProtoBundles` flag.
+When this flag is set, the tool will ignore any `PROTO BUNDLE` statements in the DDL and will not generate any `ALTER` statements for them.

+**Warning:** This is a feature for a specific use case.
+Only use this flag if you are confident in your knowledge of how it will work.

 ## Unsupported Spanner DDL features

 This tool by neccessity will lag behind the implementation of new DDL features